 Provide a Mini-retreat Experience.
-Encourage a retreat-type atmosphere to the lesson by changing the meeting environment just a little.
+Encourage a retreat-type atmosphere to the lesson by changing the classroom environment just a little.
 Consider dimming the lights and playing music that facilitates reflection.
-Invite the young people to find a comfortable spot on the floor or other area.
-If possible, take them to another place on the parish grounds, such as the church.
+Invite the young people to leave their desks and find a comfortable spot on the floor or other area.
+If possible, take them to another place on the school grounds, such as the chapel.